Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Introduction

+Sampling-based MPC is more applicable to systems with non-differentiable (even discontinuous) dynamics and cost functions.
+However, it is known for its poor convergence and high computational demands, lacking of real-time performance~\cite{pinneri2021sample}.
+This is a significant obstacle for robot control, in which real-time performance is often required.
+Thereby, various measures have been considered to address this issue (details are in the next section).

-Now, two previous studies that are closely related to this research are introduced.
-One developed a method to preferentially evaluate more important action candidates by utilizing the concept of importance sampling~\cite{bishop2006pattern} while restricting the exploration space~\cite{carius2022constrained}.
-Prioritizing high-value candidates is expected to improve optimization efficiency.
-However, its implementation seems to be heuristic.
-The other incorporated Nesterov's accelerated gradient (NAG)~\cite{nesterov1983method} into (gradient-based) MPC to speed up convergence~\cite{okada2018acceleration}.
-The introduction of such a momentum-based acceleration method has been well established in recent deep learning optimizers~\cite{zhang2019lookahead,ilboudo2022adaterm}, and its effectiveness is widely known.
-However, this method does not optimize the exploration space.
+Here, we focus on the following two previous studies, which are closely related to this paper.
+One study developed a method that evaluates more important action candidates for solving the given task by utilizing the concept of importance sampling~\cite{bishop2006pattern}, while restricting the exploration area of the action space (a.k.a. the scale of policy)~\cite{carius2022constrained}.
+As this method efficiently samples superior action candidates, it can improve convergence speed.
+However, it was heuristically designed with a parameterized policy that was trained numerically without analytical derivation.
+Another study incorporated Nesterov's accelerated gradient (NAG)~\cite{nesterov1983method} into MPC to speed up convergence~\cite{okada2018acceleration}.
+The introduction of this momentum-based acceleration method has been well established in recent deep-learning optimizers~\cite{zhang2019lookahead,ilboudo2023adaterm} and its effectiveness is widely known.
+However, this method updates the location of policy and does not optimize its scale.

-Inspired by these two ideas, this paper aims to develop a novel sampling-based MPC through a way of theoretical derivation and reasonable implementation.
-As a first step, the optimization problem of the conventional sampling-based MPC is revised to facilitate the preferential selection of high-value action candidates while avoiding the low-value ones.
-Specifically, a new optimization problem starting from the minimization of \textit{reverse} Kullback-Leibler (RKL) divergence between the estimated optimal policy and the policy to be updated, instead of \textit{forward} Kullback-Leibler (FKL) divergence conventionally adopted.
-This problem can be solved by mirror descent (MD) algorithm~\cite{beck2003mirror}, in which the exploration space is optimized theoretically such that the more/less valuable candidates are actively selected/avoided.
+Inspired by these two ideas ---the selective action sampling and the momentum-based acceleration---, this study aims to develop a novel sampling-based MPC that is theoretically grounded and implemented to perform as per its theory.
+The optimization problem of conventional sampling-based MPC~\cite{botev2013cross,williams2018information} is revised to facilitate the preferential selection of superior action candidates while avoiding inferior ones.
+Specifically, a new optimization problem starts by minimizing \textit{reverse} Kullback-Leibler (RKL) divergence between the estimated optimal policy and the policy to be updated, instead of \textit{forward} Kullback-Leibler (FKL) divergence conventionally adopted.
+This problem can be solved by mirror descent (MD) algorithm~\cite{beck2003mirror}, in which the policy's location and scale are theoretically optimized such that the more/less valuable candidates are actively selected/avoided.